 As directed by the Presiding Officer, the Company caused the Notice to be published: (1) in English in the March 16, 2022, edition of the East Boston Times-Free Press; (2) in Spanish in the March 17, 2022, edition of El Mundo; and (3) and in Spanish in the March 18, 2022 edition of El Planeta.
 See G.L. c.
 164, § 69L; 980 CMR 6.03(2).
 On March 11, 2022, copies of the Notice in English, Spanish, Portuguese, and Arabic were sent by first-class mail to: (1) all owners of property within one quarter mile of the Substation site boundary, including individual owners of residential condominiums, as determined based on the most recent applicable assessor tax lists; and (2) all U.S. Mail addresses within one quarter mile of the Substation site boundary, developed from the City of Boston tax parcel viewer and City of Chelsea Geographic Information System database (together, the "Abutters List") (Exh.
 EV-4).
-On March 11, 2022, copies of the Notice in English, Spanish, Portuguese, and Arabic were also sent by first-class mail to: (1) the service lists for the Original and Project Change Proceedings; (2) each state and local agency with authority over the permits the Company is seeking; (3) the Mayor of the City of Boston, the Chelsea City Manager, the President and all City Councilors in Boston and Chelsea; (4) the Secretary of each Executive Office of the Commonwealth; (5) the Office of the Attorney General; and (6) the Office of the Secretary of State by the Company.
+On March 11, 2022, copies of the Notice in English, Spanish, Portuguese, and Arabic were also sent by the Company by first-class mail to: (1) the service lists for the Original and Project Change Proceedings; (2) each state and local agency with authority over the permits the Company is seeking; (3) the Mayor of the City of Boston, the Chelsea City Manager, the President and all City Councilors in Boston and Chelsea; (4) the Secretary of each Executive Office of the Commonwealth; (5) the Office of the Attorney General; and (6) the Office of the Secretary of State.
 See G.L. c.
-164, § 69L; 980 CMR 6.03(2).
+164, § 69L; 980CMR 6.03(2).
 Copies of the Company's Initial Petition and Application were also provided electronically to these same individuals and entities (Exh.
 EV-4).
-The Siting Board separately provided copies of the Notice to each state and local agency with authority over the permits the Company is seeking in the Certificate Proceeding, community-based organizations, counter-parties to the Community Benefits Agreement ("CBA"), and elected officials representing the area of the proposed site.
+The Siting Board separately provided notice to each state and local agency with authority over the permits the Company is seeking in the Certificate Proceeding and community-based organizations..